KlausSchaefers/vue-low-code/README.md

 1. Login at http://www.quant-ux.com
 2. Open the prototype
-3. Click on the menu and select settings
+3. Click on the menu and select "Settings"
 4. Select "Enable Beta Features"
 5. In the upper right corner you can now toggle between "Design" and "Data & Code" view